Want 5 quick ways to improve as a podcast host or guest?

 Rebuilding Again From The Ground Up

 Soon after, I started writing ideas for other people.
-For instance, I wrote a list for one writer.
-He wrote back to me, and he said, “This is great.
+For example, I wrote a list for a writer.
+He wrote me back and said, “That’s great.
 Why don’t you write these articles for me?”
-That’s how I started writing for Jim Cramer’s website, thestreet.com.
+So I started writing for Jim Cramer’s website, thestreet.com.

-Then I wrote to one hedge fund manager sharing 10 ideas for hedge fund strategies he could try.
-He responded, “This is great.
-How about I allocate money to you?
-And you do them?”
+Then I wrote to a hedge fund manager and shared with him 10 ideas for hedge fund strategies he could try.
+He replied, “That’s great.
+How about I give you some money to work with?
+And you implement them?”
 That’s how I started a hedge fund.
-More things started working out for me, eventually lifting me out of my depression.
+More things started working for me and eventually got me out of my depression.

 How I Got Into Podcasting

-Here are 10 guests I should have on here.
+Here are 10 guests I should have here.
 Here are 10 questions I would ask each guest.

 A Different Way Of Doing Things

 A while back, I wrote a book last year called Skip The Line, about how everybody always tells me why I can’t do one thing or another.
-For example, why I couldn’t go from being a hedge fund manager to a stand-up comedian!
+For example, why I couldn’t go from being a hedge fund manager to a stand-up comedian?